SomeGuyWhoLovesCoding/FridayNightJamminPublic-v1.0/README.md

 * Another fucking rebrand same goes with the stolen song passcode lua script.
 * A Juicy style from scratch!

+### Adds Maximum NPS from there!!

+## Fixes and Tweaks

+### Chart Editor
+* Removed access to go to the chart editor through master editor menu since old songs crash the game...

+### Mechanics Option
+* YOU CAN TURN IT ON OR OFF THROUGH OPTIONS MENU!!

+### Doomsday Mechanic
+* God damn it, I had to remove the song's extra mechanic since it was too much!
+* Adds a Health bar as your blood (If it's empty then you die Instantly)
+* Extra camera to make it high effort for the players to watch ofc

+### idk... aaaaaaaaaaaaaaauuuuuuuuuuuughhhhhhhhhhh
 ________________________________________________________________________________

 and That Wraps up for the source code build.
 See you soon!